itsjimzhu/OR-Project-Team8/README.md

 ### Assume
 - Times between stores are unidirectional.
 - Demand of each weekday is averaged to find one mean value.

+### Notes
+ - You will need to insert your personal key to use route_visual

+### Functions
+ - Routes.py
+ - generate_demands.py
+ - route_visual.py
+ - main.py
+ - unit_tests.py
+ - routeSizeVis.py